 All the cardio you need to stay healthy is a brisk walk that raises your heart rate a bit each day, and since you have to go places anyway, consider taking a walk or the bicycle instead of your car, bus or train when going places.

-I like to call this “lifestyle cardio”, and it’s very effective for your health and actually improves fat loss a bit since you bump up your daily activity without really thinking too much about it.
+I like to call this “lifestyle cardio”, and it’s very effective for promoting health and actually improves fat loss a bit since you bump up your daily activity without really thinking too much about it.

 What I usually do is whenever I can get somewhere that takes me within half an hour of walking, I either walk or take my bike while listening to a podcast or an audio book.
 The way I see this is that I get fresh air, sun and learn new stuff on the way (it’s actually been shown that your ability to learn are enhanced when you move regularly.)